jyannielli/ps-origins/Responsive/README.md

 # Responsive Version

-Change these files to make responsive.
+Change these files to make the map responsive.